Assessing the Anthropology of Humanitarianism: Ethnography, Impact, Critique

 Alexander Horstmann, Associate Professor in Modern Southeast Asian Studies, University of Tallinn.

-Julie Billaud, Post-Doctoral Associate, University of Sussex.
+Julie Billaud, Lecturer in Social Anthropology, University of Sussex.

 Nefissa Naguib, Professor of Anthropology, University of Oslo.